 Much of Florida is buried under hordes of tourists, but Tallahassee stays pleasantly uncrowded in winter.
-This has something to do with the city's inland coordinates and less-than-beachy weather (you can expect highs in the mid 60s).
+This has something to do with the city's inland coordinates and less-than-beachy weather (you can expect highs in the mid-60s).
 Still, you'll find the temperatures accommodate strolls through the many parks and gardens (high blooming season at Alfred B. Maclay Gardens State Park coincides with these months).

-A quality hotel room might be hard to come by in May; that's when visiting families descend on the city for the graduation ceremonies at Florida State University and Florida A&M University.
-But if you begin your search at least two months in advance you should have no trouble finding a centrally located room for a more-than-reasonable rate (less than $40 a night in some cases).
+A quality hotel room might be hard to come by in May; that's when visiting families descend on the city for graduation ceremonies at Florida State University.
+But if you begin your search at least two months in advance, you should have no trouble finding a centrally located room for a more-than-reasonable rate (less than $40 a night in some cases).
 The other three months in this travel window are blissfully low-key, but the temperatures can climb to the low 90s on many days.

-Are you a Seminole or Rattler fan?
+Are you a Seminoles or Rattler fan?
 Then there's a good chance you already know about visiting Tallahassee in fall.
 Weekends are devoted to the gridiron, and the hotel rooms closest to both schools will fill quickly.